Being responsible for the overall print process can be demanding but would suit those who are good at managing schedules

-You can find work in the print industry in almost all areas of the UK; the highest concentration of companies is in London and the South East, but there are also large numbers of opportunities in the North West, the East Midlands and Yorkshire and Humberside.
+You can find work in the print industry in almost all areas of the UK.
+The highest concentration of companies is in London and the South East, but there is also a large number of opportunities in the North West, the East Midlands and Yorkshire and Humberside.

 The largest sector in the industry is printed packaging (25%), followed by advertising literature and event programmes (37%), followed by newspapers, magazines and books (24%).

 There are also companies that specialise in security printing (cheques, tickets and secure documents), and in packaging and labels.